When was the last time you conducted a face-to-face clinical trial site training for anyone? More importantly, when do you think you will do it again?

 The great thing about engaging people is that they’re more likely to retain the information you’re putting in front of them.
 A video or well-designed image will engrain a point into the staff member’s memory.

-But remember – we don’t just want to check the box that we “completed training.”
+But remember – we don’t just want to check the box that we “completed clinical trial site training.”
 We want to meet specific objectives!

 So use a technique that many large organizations are using for their corporate trainings – creating real world scenarios or vignettes.
 You probably do case studies or an exercise in a large group at investigator meetings today.
 Virtually, though, your team must work on their own to complete the activity…which will attach meaning to the content you’ve provided them.